loic425/admin-panel-revolution-for-your-symfony-projects/pages/03_history.md

 * SyliusResourceBundle does not force you to use GridBundle.
 * Doctrine ORM and Doctrine DBAL drivers for SyliusGridBundle, later I plan to have ElasticSearchDriver.
 * Super easy to introduce new drivers, filters, columns and customize rendering of every single part;
-* Pretty much everything is optional, you are not forced to use columns, filters, actions or even the future rendering part if you don't like it.

 </v-clicks>